 She previously spent nearly ten years as an editor at Resource Media, an environmental publishing and communications company aiming to lead discussions around sustainability and resource use.
-She edited the company’s flagship magazine, Resource, which promoted the use of waste as a resource, as well as overseeing the company’s daily news site.
-Her role also involved working on projects for many of the main organisations active in the field of waste and resources and managing contract publications including the Loop, the members’ magazine for the Local Authority Recycling Advisory Committee (LARAC), and Green World, the official magazine of the Green Party of England and Wales.
+She edited the company’s flagship magazine, Resource, as well as overseeing the company’s daily news site.
+Her role also involved working on projects for many of the main organisations active in the field of waste and resources and managing contract publications including The Loop, the members’ magazine for the Local Authority Recycling Advisory Committee (LARAC), and Green World, the official magazine of the Green Party of England and Wales.
 Libby’s areas of expertise include the circular economy, marine plastics, energy from waste, household waste and recycling collections, food waste, and the sharing economy.

 She holds a BA in English Literature and Anthropology from McGill University in Montreal and an MA in English Literary Studies from Durham University.